Ardulink/Ardulink-2/README.md

 Ardulink-1
 ========

 This is the repository for Ardulink 1.
-Ardulink 1 isa complete, open source, java solution for the control and coordination of Arduino boards.
+Ardulink 1 is a complete, open source, java solution for the control and coordination of Arduino boards.
 This repository contains Ardulink Version 0.6.1 – MAGNUM PI and of course all the previous releases.

 Ardulink is heavily re engineerd in order to adhere to several international IoT standards.
 So, please, see Ardulink-2 repository for the last release.